tagspaces/documentation/docs/workspaces.md

 - In a **Work** workspace: `clientA`, `invoice`, `meeting`.
 - In a **Personal** workspace: `travel`, `recipes`, `health`.

 Switching workspaces also switches which tag groups are visible.
-If there are no tag groups assigned to the current workspace, all tag group will be displayed.
+If there are no tag groups assigned to the current workspace, all tag groups will be displayed.

 You can assign a workspace to a tag group in the properties of a given tag group.
 In the **edit tag group** dialog, you will find a dropdown, with which you can assign the current tag group to a workspace.
-The **plus button** in this dropdown will the workspace creation dialog.
+The **plus button** in this dropdown will open the workspace creation dialog.
 The **minus button** will disconnect the workspace from the tag group.

 <CenteredImage
     caption="Screenshot of the tag group properties dialog, where you can assign workspace to a tag group"